 The Board staff sends out communications to pharmacists and technicians throughout the year.
 The office needs accurate information so that you will receive this information in a timely fashion.
 Please report changes such as - name, home address, work address, phone numbers, e-mail address, etc. Technicians are required to report within 10 day (see ARSD 20:51:29:15).
-A change in pharmacist-in-charge must be reported immediately (see ARSD 20:51:06:02.01).
+A change in pharmacistin-charge must be reported immediately (see ARSD 20:51:06:02.01).
 The Change of Name or Location forms can be located on our website at www.pharmacy.sd.gov or you may simply send an e-mail message to one of the staff with your changes.

-BOARD MEETING DATES

-Please check our website for the time, location and agenda for future Board meetings.

-SOUTH DAKOTA PHARMACISTS

-Currently there are 1,708 pharmacists holding active South Dakota licenses.
+BOARD MEETING DATES Please check our website for the time, location and agenda for future Board meetings.
+SOUTH DAKOTA PHARMACISTS Currently there are 1,708 pharmacists holding active South Dakota licenses.
 1055 of these pharmacists live in South Dakota.
 651 live in other states.
 One lives in Australia and one in South Korea.
+NEWSLETTERS Please read all Newsletters and keep them for future reference.
+The Newsletters will be used in hearings as proof of notification.
+Please contact the Board office at 605-362-2737 if you have questions about any article in the Newsletter.
+Past Newsletters are also available on the Board's Website.